orvium/orvium-tools/README.md

 npx ts-node import.ts <directory-path> <community>
 ```
 where:
-- <directory-path>: The path to the directory containing the meta.json and manuscript file (e.g., Manuscript.docx).
+- directory-path: The path to the directory containing the meta.json and manuscript file (e.g., Manuscript.docx).
-- <community>: The name or identifier of the community in which the deposit is categorized.
+- community: The name or identifier of the community in which the deposit is categorized.

 ### Example
 ```bash